 2. Drink Lots of Water

-Keeping yourself hydrated is necessary for anyone trying to build muscles, because working out while dehydrated can hinder your body’s ability to repair itself and can cause muscle damage.
+Keeping yourself hydrated is necessary for anyone trying to build muscles because working out while dehydrated can hinder your body’s ability to repair itself and can cause muscle damage.
 Whether during or after a workout, never forget to drink plenty of water so you can avoid the occurrence of slight dehydration.
 In other words, if you’re aim is to build muscles properly and efficiently, you should drink lots of water throughout the day to ensure a better, smoother recovery.
 How many?
 Experts recommend at least two litres (64 ounces) of water per day.

 3. Eat Carbohydrates to Maintain Ideal Glycogen Levels

 As the primary fuel that your muscles use to produce energy, maintaining your glycogen levels is essential for your goal to build muscles the efficient way.
 In a heavy workout, most of your energy comes from the breakdown of glucose – a simple blood sugar that happens to be what the carbs you consume gets broken down into.
 Any excess carbs, or the ones that aren’t used immediately, get stored in your muscles as glycogen.
 And when you sweat it out during a routine, glycogen goes back to being glucose so it can provide your muscles with energy.
 Now, after a strenuous physical activity like a workout, your body loses a lot of glycogen.
-The solution to maintain ideal glycogen levels is to eat the right amount of carbs (huge servings) after a workout.
+The solution to maintaining ideal glycogen levels is to eat the right amount of carbs (huge servings) after a workout.

 4. Work Out When You Are at Your Most Productive

 Not everyone in this world is the same.
 There’s always something that makes a particular person different from the other.
 That being so, not everyone feels productive and energetic at the same time of the day.
-There are some individuals who feel much more motivated in the mornings, while some feel more energetic during evenings.
+There are some individuals who feel much more motivated in the mornings, while some feel more energetic during the evenings.
 To ensure that you give it your all during your workouts, schedule your visit at the gym (or your at-home exercise session, if you’re working out from home) when you’re feeling it the most.
 For example, if you’re typically productive at 8 in the evening, schedule your gym visits or at-home workouts around that time period.
 Or if you’re a night owl who usually gets pumped up at 5 in the morning, you can visit a 24 hour fitness facility in your area and utilize all of your energy there.

 5. Get Ample Sleep